eclipse-californium/californium/scandium-core/README.md

 Scandium's test cases and examples refer to Java key stores containing private and public keys.
 These key stores are provided by the `demo-certs` module.
 Please refer to the documentation of that module for more information regarding how to create your own certificates.

 Starting with 3.0.0-RC1 a client receiving a x509 server-certificate verifies the subject of it by default.
-This may be disabled using [DtlsConfig.DTLS_VERIFY_SERVER_CERTIFICATES_SUBJECT](src/main/java/org/eclipse/californium/scandium/config/DtlsConfig.java#L410).
+This may be disabled using [DtlsConfig.DTLS_VERIFY_SERVER_CERTIFICATES_SUBJECT](src/main/java/org/eclipse/californium/scandium/config/DtlsConfig.java#L416).

 Also Starting with 3.0.0-RC1, a server may use a `X509KeyManager` in order to provide multiple certificates to be selected by their algorithms and/or server name.
 For that, a Ed25519 and a RSA certificate has been added to the `demo-certs`.

+# Supported Features
-# Supported RFCs
+## Supported RFCs

 [Supported Cipher Suites](src/main/java/org/eclipse/californium/scandium/dtls/cipher/CipherSuite.java):